ChristinWhite/iosWorkflows/1password.md

 Finally, it would be nice to have [ophttp://http:www.google.com](ophttp://http:www.google.com), [ophttps://https://www.google.com](ophttps://https://www.google.com) or even [ophttp://https://www.google.com](ophttps://https://www.google.com) work so that 'Open URL in 1Password' actions could be added to apps like Drafts that don't offer JavaScript (like a browser) or more advanced URL configurability (like Mr. Reader) to automatically strip away the *http://* protocol and replace it with *ophttp://.* [Mercury Browser](http://mercury-browser.com/) is a good example of this working.

 For a security centric application this would also help ensure that an users who may currently need to strip out the protocol wouldn't accidentally open an *https://* link as *http://*.

-[^1]: Still working on getting this to work properly.